edn-format/edn/README.md

 starting with an alphabetic character indicates that _that symbol_ is a **_tag_**.
 A tag indicates the semantic interpretation of _the following element_.
 It is envisioned that a reader implementation will allow clients to register handlers for specific tags.
-Upon encountering a tag, the reader will first read the next element, then pass the result to the corresponding handler for further interpretation, and the result of the handler will be the data value yielded by the tag + tagged element, i.e. reading a tag and tagged element yields one value.
+Upon encountering a tag, the reader will first read the next element (which may itself be or comprise other tagged elements), then pass the result to the corresponding handler for further interpretation, and the result of the handler will be the data value yielded by the tag + tagged element, i.e. reading a tag and tagged element yields one value.
 This value is the value to be returned to the program and is not further interpreted as **edn** data by the reader.

 This process will bottom out on elements either understood or built-in.